 Beaver Pond(er)ing Lodging

-Beaver Pond(er)ing Lodging interweaves the ancient tradition of willow weaving, community-led stream bank stewardship, and innovative mycelial (mushroom) sculpture techniques.
-It brings attention to the interconnected environmental and social injustices of human displacement and habitat loss through the creation of a beaver and an RV(recreational vehicle) woven from living willow plant material filled with pollution-eatingTurkey Tail mushroom mycelium.
+Beaver Pond(er)ing Lodging interweaves the ancient tradition of willow weaving with community-led stream bank stewardship.
+It brings attention to the interconnected environmental and social injustices of human displacement and habitat loss through the creation of a beaver and an RV(recreational vehicle) woven from living willow plant material.

 Phase I, 2021: Research and Development – (supported by Canada Council) We are learning about the site, planting and growing willow, researching and piloting the techniques we will use, and learning from weavers, knowledge keepers and community members.

-Phase II, 2022 – 2024: Concept to Realization – (Pending further funding support ).
+Phase II, 2022 – 2024: Concept to Realization.
 We will grow and create the interactive eco-art sculptures on site.

 Still Moon hopes this project shines light on the stark injustices of the urban world, educates people on the local history and ecological principles, and provides a regenerative and collaborative opportunity for us and the land.

-Location: TBD.
-Target location: On the northeast corner of 3185 Grandview Highway (near Rupert Skytrain Station)
+Location: On the northwest corner of 3185 Grandview Highway (near Rupert Skytrain Station, just north of the SuperSave)